curl/everything-curl/libcurl/options/info.md

 ## Iterate over all options

-A modern libcurl supports nearly 300 different options.
+Modern libcurl supports over 300 different options.
 With the use of `curl_easy_option_by_next()` an application can iterate over all the known options and return a pointer to a `struct curl_easyoption` for them.